websight-io/docs/docs/docs/developers/architecture/aws-ecs/index.md

 - ECS integrates natively with AWS services like `CloudTrail`, `CloudWatch`, `Elastic Container Registry`, and `Elastic File System`
 - With Fargate, developers do not have to worry about the underlying infrastructure.
 This enables a serverless experience, and you pay only for the vCPU and memory resources that your application requests

-The following diagram presents the physical architecture of the WebSight CMS CE environment in AWS.
+The following diagram presents the physical architecture of the WebSight CMS environment in AWS.

 ![WebSight - logical architecture](physical-architecture-with-aws-ecs.jpg)

 ### Amazon Elastic Container Service
 Amazon ECS is a fully managed container orchestration service.
-It uses such abstractions such as `services`, `tasks`, `task definitions`, `containers`.
+It uses such abstractions as `services`, `tasks`, `task definitions`, `containers`.
 In brief, these mean the following:

-- A task is a collection of one or more container configurations
 - Tasks are configured with task definitions and are used to launch containers
 - Services guarantee that the required number of tasks are runnning